PotatoFi/potatofi.github.io/_posts/2021-11-04-flooded-macintosh-se-restoration.md

 ![](assets/flooded-mac-se-restoration/IMG_0332.jpg)

-I was heckin' concerned about the amount of rust around he I/O ports, but let the vinegar do the work.
+I found the rust around the I/O ports to be particularly concerning, but decided to let the vinegar work.

 ![](assets/flooded-mac-se-restoration/IMG_0331.jpg)

 I scrubbed the board with a toothbrush after a couple of hours, and was surprised at how much it cleaned up.
-But there was still a ton of rust around the I/O ports, so my wife helped me find a creative solution to submerge the I/O ports with the limited amount of vinegar that we had on hand at the time (shortage due to coronavirus).
+But there was still a ton of rust around the I/O ports, so my wife helped me find a creative solution to submerge the I/O ports with the limited amount of vinegar that we had on hand at the time (with the shortage due to COVID-19).

 ![](assets/flooded-mac-se-restoration/IMG_0333.jpg)

-## Front Teardown
+### Logic Board Shield Removal

 After sitting in the vinegar all Sunday afternoon, I pulled the logic board out and took it back to the sink for a soap and water scrub.
 It's funny, a few years ago I would have never dreamed of putting a circuit board in the kitchen sink, much less hitting them with the garden hose like I did this with this one.
 Now...
 I scrub them down with soap and water all of the time.